plotly/orca/CONTRIBUTING.md

 Component modules are _just_ plain objects, listing methods.
 Components aren't instantiated, their methods shouldn't depend on any `this`.
-We chose to not turn components into classes as this practice would be difficult to implement in the main and renderer process at once.
+We chose to not turn components into classes as this practice would be difficult to implement correctly in the main and renderer process at once.

 ### Nomenclature for IPC callbacks